 Although the farebox ratio was not achieved directly from ridership contributions, the Clovis City Council allocated Measure "C" funds be utilized on the Local Transportation Fund Claim to meet the State mandated 20% ratio.
-With the new Measure C funding, additional Stageline service have been implemented including weekend service.
-A consultant has reviewed the entire system for improvements and efficiency.

 C. Continue to improve CTSA potential through increased coordination and consolidation with local social service transportation providers to reduce its reliance on Measure C farebox subsidy.